Physical Energy in the Parlanti Yard

 From museum pieces to public monuments, from small gold medals, silver spoons and polychrome maquettes to huge statues, the Parlantis have cast them all.
-However, it is for works cast in bronze by the cire perdue or lost wax process that the Parlantis are most renowned.
+Their castings were produced by both the lost wax process (direct and indirect) and the sand process.
+Castings were in various bronze alloys, aluminium, lead, silver and plaster.
+However, it is for works cast in bronze by the cire perdue (or lost wax) process that the Parlantis are most renowned.

 Before arriving in the UK, Alessandro and Ercole Parlanti both worked at the Fonderia Nelli in Rome, as did their father Antonio.
 Antonio was born in Bolsena, some 80 miles north of Rome.
 Antonio moved to Rome, where he worked his way up from labourer to artist in bronze.